 - 16. Demonstration Components.
-The Partnership Plan includes four distinct components, each of which has its own specific eligibility criteria. - a) Medicaid Managed Care Program (MMC).
-This component provides Medicaid State plan benefits through a managed care delivery system comprised of managed care organizations (MCOs), and primary care case management (PCCM) arrangements to most recipients eligible under the State plan.
-All State plan eligibility determination rules apply to this program, except those otherwise noted in this section.
+The Partnership Plan includes five distinct components, each of which has its own specific eligibility criteria. - a) Mainstream Medicaid Managed Care Program (MMMC).
+This component provides Medicaid state plan benefits through a managed care delivery system comprised of managed care organizations (MCOs), and primary care case management (PCCM) arrangements to most recipients eligible under the state plan.
+All state plan eligibility determination rules apply to this program, except those otherwise noted in this section.

-The State has authority to expand mandatory enrollment in managed care to all individuals identified in Table 2 (except those otherwise excluded or exempted as outlined in STC 25) and who reside in any county other than Allegany, Cortland, Dutchess, Fulton, Montgomery, Putnam, Orange, Otsego, Schenectady, Seneca, Sullivan, Ulster, Washington, and Yates counties.
-When the State intends to expand mandatory managed care enrollment to additional counties (other than those identified in this subparagraph), it must notify CMS 90 days prior to the effective date of the expansion and submit a revised assessment of the demonstration's budget neutrality agreement, which reflects the projected impact of the expansion for the remainder of the Demonstration approval period.
+The state has authority to expand mandatory enrollment in mainstream managed care to all individuals identified in Table 2 (except those otherwise excluded or exempted as outlined in STC 25) and who reside in any county other than Allegany, Cortland, Dutchess, Fulton, Montgomery, Putnam, Orange, Otsego, Schenectady, Seneca, Sullivan, Ulster, Washington, and Yates counties.
+When the state intends to expand mandatory managed care enrollment to additional counties (other than those identified in this subparagraph), it must notify CMS 90 days prior to the effective date of the expansion and submit a revised assessment of the demonstration's budget neutrality agreement, which reflects the projected impact of the expansion for the remainder of the Demonstration approval period.

-Note: The authority to require mandatory managed care enrollment for any of the individuals identified in Table 2 and who reside in Allegany, Cortland, Dutchess, Fulton, Montgomery, Putnam, Orange, Otsego, Schenectady, Seneca, Sullivan, Ulster, Washington and Yates counties has been provided under the Federal-State Health Reform Partnership Demonstration (11-W-00234/2).
+Note: The authority to require mandatory managed care enrollment for any of the individuals who are identified in Table 2 and who reside in Allegany, Cortland, Dutchess, Fulton, Montgomery, Putnam, Orange, Otsego, Schenectady, Seneca, Sullivan, Ulster, Washington, and Yates counties has been provided under the Federal-State Health Reform Partnership Demonstration (11-W-00234/2).